Please send edits and content suggestions to firstname.lastname@example.org or call the Advising Resource Center (ARC) at 626-7988.

 University-wide “house” numbers identify 3 categories of courses (independent study, thesis or capstone, internship) ending in 98 or 99 using alternatives to the usual teaching formats of lectures, discussions, and laboratories.

 Awarded only when a small portion of the course is incomplete (e.g. hospitalization or significant illness/catastrophic event near the end of the semester).
 Automatically turns to an E after one year if work is not complete.
-Need to include process.
+For more information see Incomplete grade policy.

 Intersegmental General Education Transfer Curriculum (IGETC)